Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

-This is how integer array indices work. **An integer array index can construct *arbitrary* new arrays with elements from `a`, with the elements in any order and even repeated, simply by indexing where each element of the new array comes from.**
+This is how integer array indices work. **An integer array index can construct *arbitrary* new arrays with elements from `a`, with the elements in any order and even repeated, simply by enumerating the integer index positions where each element of the new array comes from.**

 Note that `a[idx]` above is not the same size as `a` at all. `a` has 4 elements and is 1-dimensional, whereas `a[idx]` has 6 elements and is